 - Many of our hand therapists have worked with the most complicated cases, including hand transplants.

-- We also provide hand therapy to children with a variety of orthopedic and neurological conditions.
+- Our pediatric experts and The Johns Hopkins Hospital provide hand therapy to children with a variety of orthopedic and neurological conditions.

 Who Can Benefit from Hand Therapy